The SALSA MLPA Probemix P003 MLH1/MSH2 is an in vitro diagnostic (IVD)1

 SALSA Binning DNA SD052

 ).
-SD052 Binning DNA is a mixture of genomic DNA from healthy individuals and synthetic DNA that contains the target sequence detected by the above mentioned probe.
+SD052 Binning DNA is a mixture of genomic DNA from healthy individuals and synthetic DNA that contains the target sequence detected by the above mentioned probes.
 Inclusion of one reaction with 5 μl SD052 Binning DNA in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
 Furthermore, Binning DNA should be included in the experiment whenever changes have been applied to the set-up of the capillary electrophoresis device (e.g. when capillaries have been renewed).
-Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signals, as for this purpose true inversion positive patient samples or cell lines should be used.
+Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal(s).
 It is strongly advised that all samples tested are extracted with the same method and derived from the same source of tissue.
-For further details, please consult the SD052 Binning DNA product description provided.
+For further details, please consult the SD052 Binning DNA product description, available online: www.mrcholland.com

 Sample DNA developed for this product: